carguero/dev-mobile-challenge/README.md

 ## Instructions

-In order to implement the user stories listed above, please use the https://pokeapi.co/ as an API consumer
+In order to implement the user stories listed above, please use the https://pokeapi.co/ An open RESTful API for Pokémon data